unreliable mind awareness

 science is the real top down approach to philosophy, in a way. it’s also, probably, our best way to test reality. a hard set of tools, that needs to be as skeptical as possible to be effective. and still fails way too often.

-and pseudoscience is harmful. we avoid it, at big costs. please, let us know if you spot any big topic unlisted. it’s safe to take wikipedia’s list.
+and pseudoscience is harmful. we avoid it, at big costs. please, let us know if you spot any big topic unlisted. it’s safe to take wikipedia’s guidance on big topics.

 wisdom is applied knowledge. as such, understanding a new concept of the mind by itself already brings wisdom.